apollosolutions/federation-2-readiness/README.md

 ## Known Limitations

 - Published only as source code to Github.
 Not available on NPM.
-- Query plan diffing is naive and susceptible to false negatives due to field ordering in selection sets.
 - The versions of Fed 1 and Fed 2 composition may not match what's running in Apollo Studio or Rover.
-- I haven't written any tests!
+- Known query plan serialization differences include:
+  - List arguments being serialized as `""` in Federation 1 and `[""]` in Federation 2.